pgRouting/pgrouting/src/max_flow/doc/pgr_maxFlowPushRelabel.rst

 ----------------

 The main characterics are:
+  - Process is done only on edges with positive capacities.
+  - When the maximum flow is 0 then there is no flow and **EMPTY SET** is returned.

+    - There is no flow when a **source** is the same as a **target**.

+  - Any duplicated value in the source(s) or target(s) are ignored.
   - Calculates the flow/residual capacity for each edge.
 In the output, edges with zero flow are omitted.
+  - Creates a **super source** and edges to all the source(s), and a **super target** and the edges from all the targets(s).
-  - The maximum flow through the graph can be calculated by aggregation on source/sink.
+  - The maximum flow through the graph can be calculated by aggregation on source/sink which is garanteed to be the value returned by :ref:`pgr_maxFlow <pgr_maxFlow>` when executed with the same parameters.
-  - Returns nothing if source and sink are the same.
-  - Allows multiple sources and sinks.
   - Running time: :math:`O( V ^ 3)`

 Signature Summary